Muzzammil-coder06/PRODIGY-TASK-4/README.md

-# PRODIGY-TASK-4
+# Simple keylogger
 My forth task as intern in PRODIGY INFOTECH.

-Task about: Simple keylogger
+Simple keylogger

 Create a basic keylogger program that records and logs kaystokes.
 Focus on logging the keys presssed and saving them to a file.
 Note: Ethical considerations and permissions are crucial for projects involving keyloggers.